Determinants of Hodge-Riemann forms

-\begin{lemma} Let $F$ be a facet of $\Delta$.
+\begin{lemma} Let $F$ be a subset of $V$ of size $d$.
 Then for each $q$, there is a basis for $\overline{H}^q(\Delta)$ consisting of the images of monomials in $K[\Delta]$ whose support is disjoint from $F$. \end{lemma}

-\begin{proof} Using the l.s.o.p., one can write any monomial in $\overline{H}^1(\Delta)$ in terms of the monomials corresponding to vertices not in $F$.
+\begin{proof} By Lemma~\ref{lem:Gaussianelim}, one can write any monomial in $\overline{H}^1(\Delta)$ in terms of the monomials corresponding to vertices not in $F$.
 As $\overline{H}(\Delta)$ is generated in degree $1$, this implies that each $\overline{H}^q(\Delta)$ is spanned by monomials whose support is disjoint from $F$.
-Some subset of these monomials form a basis. \end{proof}
+Some subset of these monomials forms a basis. \end{proof}